On things being their own reward.

 I've written more neutrally about this issue elsewhere, but this is my personal opinion: Using all this to justify changing over to a UI that is predominantly organized for touch was a bad idea.
 Touch UIs are not solely the problem; lousy motives are.
 (And Windows 8.1 goes some distance towards ameliorating these issues.)

-This page contains an archive of posts for the month of August 2013.
+This page contains an archive of posts in the category Uncategorized / General for the month of August 2013.

 New York City